Skip to main content

 How do we measure whether this is actually working?

 We instrument three things from day one.
-First, query volume — how many questions the agent fields per week, which tells you how much it's actually being used.
-Second, answer confidence distribution — what share of queries return a high-confidence answer versus a fallback, which tells you where the documentation is solid and where gaps remain.
-Third, gap-log growth — the running list of unanswered or low-confidence queries, which becomes your documentation backlog.
-Golden Horizons provides a simple monthly summary of these three metrics in the retainer.
-We don't promise a specific ramp-time reduction because every team's baseline is different, but owners who look at query volume after thirty days almost always have a clear sense of whether the agent is carrying weight.
-The gap log alone tends to be the most valuable output in the first ninety days — it's the first time most operators have a concrete, prioritized list of what their documentation is actually missing.
+Query volume tells you how many questions the agent fields per week and how much it's actually being used.
+Answer confidence distribution tells you what share of queries return a high-confidence answer versus a fallback, which shows where the documentation is solid and where gaps remain.
+Gap-log growth is the running list of unanswered or low-confidence queries, which becomes your documentation backlog.
+Golden Horizons can deliver a simple monthly summary of those three metrics as part of ongoing support.
+We don't promise a specific ramp-time reduction, because every team's baseline differs, but owners who look at query volume after thirty days almost always have a clear sense of whether the agent is carrying weight.
+The gap log alone tends to be the most valuable output in the first ninety days.
+It's the first time most operators have a concrete, prioritized list of what their documentation is actually missing.